-- (1) Submit a comprehensive written quality control plan, including random numbers, to the engineer no later than 10 business days before beginning CIR activities.
-Construct the project as the plan provides. - (2) Do not change the quality control plan without the engineer's review and acceptance.
-Update the plan with changes as they become effective.
-Provide a current copy of the plan to the engineer and post in the contractor's laboratory as changes are adopted.
-Ensure that the plan provides the following elements: - 1.
-An organizational chart with names, telephone numbers, current certifications and/or titles, and roles and responsibilities of QC personnel. - 2.
-The process used to disseminate QC information and corrective action efforts to the appropriate persons.
+- 1. An organizational chart with names, telephone numbers, current certifications and/or titles, and roles and responsibilities of QC personnel. - The process used to disseminate QC information and corrective action efforts to the appropriate persons.
 Include a list of recipients, the communication process that will be used, and action time frames. - 3.
 A list of suppliers for all stabilizing agents. - 4.
 A list of source locations for all water. - 5.
 An outline for resolving a process control problem.
 Include responsible personnel, required documentation, and appropriate communication steps. - 6.
 Location of the QC laboratory, retained sample storage, and other documentation. - 7.
 A summary of locations or quantities, selected randomly using ASTM Method D3665, to be tested under this provision.